 Founded in 2002, GK Thomas and Associates has more than 38 years of combined experience practicing family law.
 Our lawyers have expertise in family-law courts as well as appeals and wills & estates.
 Contact us to learn more.

-How to Choose the Right Family Lawyer for You
+How to Choose a Family Lawyer

-First things first, do your research–ask friends and family for BC law firm recommendations, read reviews of different lawyers, and take a look through the websites of the firms you are considering.
+First things first, do your research–ask friends and family for BC law firm recommendations, read reviews of different family lawyers, and take a look through the websites of the firms you are considering.

 Book a Consultation